The finiteness conjecture for skein modules: Analysis

 The proof of \cref{thm:holonomictensorproduct} will be modeled on the proof of constructibility of the derived Hom of holonomic DQ modules in the analytic setting, see \cite[Theorem 7.2.3]{KashiwaraSchapiraDQ}. \emph{A priori} the tools of \cite{KashiwaraSchapiraDQ} apply only to the analogue of \cref{thm:holonomictensorproduct} for analytic DQ modules and their relative tensor products.
-We will therefore repeat the first steps of their proof in the algebraic context, ultimately reducing to another purely algebraic statement, \cref{thm:singularsupport}, whose proof nevertheless follows from \cite{KashiwaraSchapiraDQ} (and uses the analytic topology).
+We will therefore repeat the outline of their proof in the algebraic context, which uses the deformation to the normal cone of $L_1$ to reduce the question to one about $D$-modules on $L_1$.
+Specifically, our definition of $\widehat{A}_{L_1}$ below is motivated by the analogous construction in \cite[Section 7.1]{KashiwaraSchapiraDQ}.